 ASE Foundation receives support for a free Echo AUC app

 The ASE Foundation is proud to offer a new app designed to guide physicians to provide appropriate patient care, specifically in Echocardiography.
 And it’s free!
-Right at your fingertips are the “Five Things Physicians and Patients Should Question” lists developed by ASE and over 25 participating specialty societies as part of the Choosing Wisely® campaign, an ABIM Foundation initiative.
+Right at your fingertips are the “Five Things Physicians and Patients Should Question” lists developed by ASE and the majority of participating specialty societies as part of the Choosing Wisely® campaign, an ABIM Foundation initiative.
 These lists are evidence-based recommendations that can be utilized to help make wise decisions about the most appropriate care based on a patient’s individual situation.
 Each echo scenario provides a decision-tree and possible patient talking points.
 This app can be downloaded to your smartphone or tablet.
 Simply search for “Echo AUC” in the Apple or Google Play store.

 Watch this webinar entitled “How to Deliver the Right Patient Care at the Right Time with ASE’s New Choosing Wisely® App.”
 Featuring ASE and ABIM Foundation representatives, including Daniel Wolfson, MHSA, Vice President and COO of the ABIM Foundation, the webinar covers the Choosing Wisely® campaign, ASE’s participation, and the new Echo AUC app developed by the ASE Foundation.
 Find out how the Choosing Wisely® campaign is working to make sure physicians and patients are having the important conversations necessary to ensure the right care is delivered at the right time.
 Presenters also explain how the AUC app is the newest tool designed to guide physicians to provide appropriate patient care, specifically in echocardiography.